European-style bathing isn’t new in Vegas, but your options are fast becoming limited.

 Topless pools prohibit cameras, so resist the urge to whip out your phone and take selfies.
 Cabanas and daybeds are usually available for a minimum food and beverage spend that’s less expensive than larger dayclubs.
 The ratio of men to women is relatively even.

 However, the concept is starting to dwindle in Las Vegas.
-Two of the most population standbys, Bare at the Mirage and Venus at Caesars Palace, have confirmed neither will offer a tops-optional policy in 2023.
+Bare dropped its topless policy before the Mirage closed altogether in 2024 and Venus at Caesars Palace is no longer topless, but remains adults-only.
+In sad news for nudity, Sapphire Pool has closed “for renovations” in 2025 and may not reopen until 2027.
+(The website is offline, which is never a good sign.)
 Fortunately, you still have a few choices for showing some skin by the pool in Sin City.

 The Pool at Wynn/The Pool at Encore